spedas/pyspedas/pyspedas/csswe/README.md

 ## Colorado Student Space Weather Experiment (CSSWE) Mission
-The routines in this folder can be used to load data from the Colorado Student Space Weather Experiment (CSSWE) mission.
+The routines in this module can be used to load data from the Colorado Student Space Weather Experiment (CSSWE) mission.

 ### Instruments
 - Relativistic Electron and Proton Telescope integrated little experiment (REPTile)